BDUG/vanillanoprop/README.md

 - Configuration via TOML or JSON files with command‑line overrides.
 - Collection of examples demonstrating core components.

-A more thorough introduction with additional examples can be found in [docs/introduction.md](docs/introduction.md).
+A more thorough introduction with additional examples can be found in the [documentation index](docs/README.md).

 ## Supported operating systems